11 Types of Sundials to Enjoy Tracking Time the Old Way

 While the shape, structure and concept remain largely unchanged, sundials are no longer the primary source of time-telling—they’re also classy garden adornments, right at the top with fountains, birdbaths and garden gnomes.

 These devices, apart from being a fun science experiment, add an excellent antique touch to any space.
+The history of sundials adds more allure to them.

 11 Types of Sundials